enkidevs/curriculum/lua/roblox-studio/properties-iv/transform-ii.md

 ## Revision

-Finish the code below to change the position of an object by 2 in the X and Z direction.
+Finish the code below to change the position of an object by 2 in the X and Z directions.
 ```lua
 partVariable.??? = CFrame.new(???)
 ```